gosaya-com/needmanager/README.md

 # needmanager

+Needmanager's maintenance is currently halted.
+We will monitor issues and pull requests, but there won't be any active development until further notice.

 needmanager is a session-manager for needjs.
 It can handle multiple systems of needjs who share the same logic.

 First install needmanager: